Hinduism in the United Kingdom: Temples and organisations

 BAPS Shri Swaminarayan Mandir London is the largest Hindu temple of England, in northwest London.

 A University of Derby report states that there are considerable linguistic and theosophical diversities among Hindus in the United Kingdom, yet they also share certain core beliefs, rites and festivals of Hinduism.

 UK-wide Hindu organisations include the National Council of Hindu Temples, the Hindu Council UK and the Hindu Forum of Britain—national umbrella organisations for Hindus in the UK.
 The National Council of Hindu Temples UK which is the oldest UK-wide Hindu organisation.
 It comprises over 300 Hindu temples (mandirs (IAST: maṇḍira; Sanskrit: मण्डिर)) and Hindu faith organisations.
 The Hindu Council UK representing almost 400 affiliated cultural and religious organisations of various Hindu denominations including temples, and the Hindu Forum of Britain, with nearly 300 member organisations.

+The Bharat Hindu Samaj Mandir in Peterborough which has operated from New England Complex since 1986 has served over 13,000 Hindus across Cambridgeshire, Norfolk, and Lincolnshire.
+In 2026, the city council approved selling the temple to the Khadijah Mosque, part of the United Kingdom Islamic Mission for redevelopment into a mosque, this decision was criticised by temple's trustees and the Hindu Council UK as unlawful and religiously insensitive.

 There are regional organisations that organise community events and social affairs in the UK, such as The Hindu Council of Birmingham.

 There were over 150 Hindu temples in the UK in 2012 with 30 temples in the London area alone.
 Slough Hindu Temple was built by the Slough Hindu Cultural Society - formally opened in 1981 - it was the first purpose-built Hindu Temple in the British Isles.
 However, the first Hindu Temple in the UK was opened in the late-1920s near Earls Court in London and it was functional for about four years.
 In 2020, Historic England (HE) published A Survey of Hindu Buildings in England with the aim of providing information about buildings that Hindus use in England so that HE can work with communities to enhance and protect those buildings now and in the future.
 The scoping survey identified 187 Hindu temples in England.

 There is a diversity of Hindu-based organisations in the UK including the International Society for Krishna Consciousness (ISKCON), Bochasanwasi Akshar Purushottam Swaminarayan Sanstha (BAPS) in Neasden (Greater London), the Chinmaya Mission, Ramakrishna Mission and Sai Organisation, each having large followings.
 SHYAM, an educational Hindu organisation teaches the Bhagavad Gita, Ramayana, Shrimad Bhagavad, Vedas and Upanishads.
 The predominant Hindu beliefs found in the UK include its Vedanta monist, Vedanta monotheistic and various sampradayas (IAST: sampradāya-s; Sanskrit: सम्प्रदाय; lit. ‘traditions’ or ‘lineages’).
 Less of 1% of the Hindus in the UK identify themselves to be belonging to Divine Life Society, Hare Krishna and other organizations.